hudsondan/tcr-scapes/README.md

 # TCR-SCAPES: Sequence Clustering Algorithms for Prediction of TCR Epitope Specificity

-A python repository to accompany {publication pending}
+A python repository to accompany:

+Hudson, D., Lubbock, A., Basham, M. and Koohy, H., "A comparison of clustering models for inference of T cell receptor antigen specificity", preprint on BioArxiv (2023).
+Available at https://doi.org/10.1101/2023.08.04.551940.

 ## Installation